“Love blinds us all…”

 To me, there was a misstep in terms of what to give attention to in this novel.
 There should have been more suspense created with a deeper understanding of Lance’s ex-wives and his past crimes, and less focus on the sad man writing Kristy letters on death row.
 There should have been a more sinister atmosphere created by discovering things about Lance’s current personal ties and financial situation.
 He’s a Judo teacher/part-time realtor who can afford a brand new Jeep and SUV in one shot?
 Where the hell was Kristy’s investigative prowess to kick the tension up a notch?
 She should have been sneaking around, trying not to get caught, as she unravelled Lance’s bullshit and found confidence in her decision to end him.

 Again, it just felt like this novel didn’t know what it wanted to be – a soapy drama or something thrilling.

-There is an interesting contrast created by having a person who works in the prison system becoming a criminal herself, but ultimately that was a theme which wasn’t finessed throughout the story, and instead was knocked over the reader’s head with Kristy’s very blatant questions to her father: “I’m a murderer!
+There is an interesting contrast created by having a person who works in the prison system becoming a criminal herself, but ultimately that was a theme that wasn’t finessed throughout the story and instead was knocked over the reader’s head with Kristy’s very blatant questions to her father: “I’m a murderer!
 Aren’t you mad at me!?”